-Since 3rd century BC, this rocky plateau of Sigiriya served as a monastery.
-During the second half of the 5th century king Kasyapa decided to build a royal residence here.
+Since the 3rd century BC, the rocky plateau of Sigiriya served as a monastery.
+In the second half of the 5th-century king, Kasyapa decided to construct a royal residence here.

 Sweeping Stroke Paintings

-The most historical Inscriptions are dated from the 8th century.
-These inscriptions give evidence that Sigiriya was a very popular tourist destination more than a thousand years ago.
+These inscriptions are proving that Sigiriya was a tourist destination more than a thousand years ago.
 Today, painting on the wall is strictly prohibited.

 They are located in the western part of the rock and are with a complex hydraulic system, which consists of canals, locks, lakes, dams, bridges, fountains, as well as surface and underground water pumps.

 In the rainy season, all channels are filled with water, which begins to circulate through the whole area of Sigiriya.
-Fountains of Sigiriya built in the V century, perhaps, are the oldest in the world.
+The fountains of Sigiriya built in the V century, perhaps, are the oldest in the world.